vladimir-klymniuk/aws-exams/aws-practioner-group/exam_one_tickets/exam_set_one/four/ticket.md

 `AWS X-Ray` helps developers analyze and debug production, distributed applications, such as those build using a microservices architecture.
 With X-Ray, you can understand how your application and it's underlying services are performing to identify and troubleshoot the root cause as they travel through you application, and shows a map of your apllications's underlying components.
 You can use X-Ray to analyze both applications in development and in production, from simple three-tier applications to complex microservices applications consisting of thousands of services.

-`AWS X-Ray` works with `Amazon EC2`, `Amazon EC2 Container Service(Amazon ECS)`, `AWS Lambda`, `Amazon SNS` and `AWS Elastic Beanstalk`.
+`AWS X-Ray` works with `Amazon EC2`, `Amazon EC2 Container Service (Amazon ECS)`, `AWS Lambda`, `Amazon SNS` and `AWS Elastic Beanstalk`.
 You can use X-Ray with applications written in Java, Node.js and .NET that are deployed on these services.

 A trace repsesents a request to your application and may include multiple data points, such as for calls to other services and database access.
-The maximum siz of a trace is 500KB.
+The maximum size of a trace is 500KB.
 Trace data is retained for 30 days from the time it is recorded at no additional cost.

-`AWS CodeDeploy` | TODO: Deploy several types of nodejs applications that uses api (kust graphql), daemon applications (twitch bot).
+`AWS CodeDeploy` | TODO: Deploy several types of nodejs applications that uses old examples:
+    - api ( kust graphql)
+    - daemon applications (twitch bot)

 Integrated and automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises servers.